detekt/detekt/docs/_posts/2019-03-03-configure-detekt-on-root-project.md

 ```

 There is a slight starting overhead for starting the _Kotlin_ compiler for each gradle module.
-So sometimes it makes sense to add an additional _detekt_ task which runs over the whole project and produce one big report.
+So sometimes it makes sense to add an additional _detekt_ task which runs over the whole project and produces one big report.
-Such a setup could look like following in its simplest form:
+Such a setup could look like the following in its simplest form:
 ```gradle
 plugins {
     id "io.gitlab.arturbosch.detekt" version "1.0.0-RC14"